AMD supports quantum computing efforts at more than 15 of the world’s most advanced companies and research institutions

 Quantum computing (QC) has the potential to revolutionize the way we approach complex problems, and AMD technology is paving the way – from AMD GPUs enabling quantum research on traditional high-performance computing (HPC) installations, to AMD FPGAs and SoCs driving the scientific and engineering breakthroughs required to facilitate quantum compute.

-At the Cutting-Edge of Quantum-Enabled Supercomputers
+At the Cutting-Edge of Quantum-Centric Supercomputers

 Europe’s AMD-powered LUMI HPC cluster has already been connected to a quantum computer to create a hybrid system where quantum processes are complemented by classical supercomputing power.